+\paragraph{Implementation.} We reused \sqlancer and its implementation of a rule-based random generation method to generate queries and database states.
+For each table, we generated 100 \lstinline{INSERT} statements and ensured that every table contained at least one row.
+Then, the generated queries and database states are passed to \method for validating the \property property.
+The core logic of \method is implemented in only around 200 lines of Java code for each DBMS, suggesting that its low implementation effort might make the approach widely applicable.
+We used pattern matching to extract operations and estimated cardinalities, and implemented the \emph{Dynamic Programming} (DP) algorithm~\cite{dp} to calculate the structural similarity.

-\emph{Tested DBMSs.} We tested the same DBMSs, MySQL, TiDB, and CockroachDB as we studied in \Autoref{sec:study}.
-For Q1, Q3, and Q5, we used the latest available development versions (MySQL: 8.0.31, TiDB: 6.4.0, CockroachDB: 22.2.0).
-For Q4, in an attempt of a fairer comparison to \amoeba, we chose the historical version of CockroachDB 20.2.19, which is the version that was tested by \amoeba~\cite{liu2022automatic}.
+\paragraph{Tested DBMSs.} We tested the same DBMSs, MySQL, TiDB, and CockroachDB as we studied in \Autoref{sec:study}.
+For Q1, Q3, and Q4, we used the latest available development versions (MySQL: 8.0.31, TiDB: 6.4.0, CockroachDB: 22.2.0).
+For Q3, in an attempt of a fairer comparison to \amoeba, we chose the historical version of CockroachDB 20.2.19, which is the version that \amoeba~\cite{liu2022automatic} tested.

-\emph{Baselines.} To the best of our knowledge, no existing work can be applied to specifically find issues in cardinality estimators.
-The most closely related work is \amoeba, which detects performance issues in query optimizers.
-We did not consider \apollo~\cite{jung2019apollo}; unlike \method and \amoeba, \apollo detects only performance regressions.
-Ensuring a fair comparison with \amoeba is challenging, as the approaches are not directly comparable. \amoeba validates that semantic-equivalent queries exhibit similar performance characteristics, while we validate the \property property to find issues in cardinality estimators.
-Furthermore, both tools support a different set of DBMSs; for example, \amoeba lacks support for MySQL and TiDB.
-Thus, we performed the comparison in Q4 using only CockroachDB, which is supported by both tools.
+\paragraph{Baselines.} To the best of our knowledge, no existing work can be applied to specifically test cardinality estimation.
+The most closely related work is \amoeba, which finds performance issues in query optimizers.
+We did not consider \apollo~\cite{jung2019apollo}, because it finds only performance regressions.
+Ensuring a fair comparison with \amoeba is challenging, as the approaches are not directly comparable. \amoeba validates that semantic-equivalent queries exhibit similar performance characteristics, while \method validates the \property property.
+Furthermore, both tools support a different set of DBMSs; \amoeba supports CockroachDB and PostgreSQL, while \method supports CockroachDB, TiDB, and MySQL.
+Thus, we performed the comparison in Q3 using only CockroachDB, which is supported by both tools.

-\emph{Experimental infrastructure.} We conducted all experiments on a desktop computer with an Intel(R) Core(TM) i7-9700 processor that has 8 physical cores clocked at 3.00GHz.
+\paragraph{Experimental infrastructure.} We conducted all experiments on a desktop computer with an Intel(R) Core(TM) i7-9700 processor that has 8 physical cores clocked at 3.00GHz.
 Our test machine uses Ubuntu 20.04 with 8 GB of RAM, and a maximum utilization of 8 cores.
 We run all experiments 10 runs for statistical significance.